 How Amphetamines Work

-• Lower doses of side effects can cause increased heart rate, increased blood pressure, increased body temperature, insomnia, nervousness, excessive talkativeness, dry mouth, and loss of appetite.
+• Lower side effects of side effects can cause increased heart rate, blood pressure, body temperature, insomnia, nervousness, excessive talkativeness, dry mouth, and loss of appetite.

-• Higher doses can lead to overdosing which can be fatal.
-Tremors, seizures, headache, restlessness, vomiting, diarrhea, hallucinations, paranoia, even cardiovascular events such as a stroke or a heart attack can occur in high doses.
+• Higher doses can lead to overdosing, which can be fatal.
+Tremors, seizures, headache, restlessness, vomiting, diarrhea, hallucinations, paranoia, and even cardiovascular events such as a stroke or a heart attack can occur in high doses.

 Long term use

-• Psychological problems such as depression, anxiety, suicidal tendencies, paranoia, and aggressive behavior.
+• Psychological problems include depression, anxiety, suicidal tendencies, paranoia, and aggressive behaviour.

-• Impaired cognitive function, memory loss, and learning difficulties. • Paranoid psychosis including persecutory delusions, auditory and visual hallucinations, hostility, and aggressive behavior is also observed.
+• Impaired cognitive function, memory loss, and learning difficulties. • Paranoid psychosis, including persecutory delusions, auditory and visual hallucinations, hostility, and aggressive behaviour, is also observed.

 • Unfavorable family environment • Drug use in the family